fueltoguy/fueltoguy.github.io/README.md

 # fueltoguy.github.io

-There are some bookmarklets I made to style some sites.
+Here are some bookmarklets I made to style some sites.